-The New Forest is a unique and special habitat.
-It’s many streams, ponds and bogs, as well as the coastal saltmarshes, are among the most important habitats in Europe.
+The New Forest is a unique and special place.
+Its freshwaters, wetlands and coastal habitats – the rivers, streams, ponds, lakes, bogs, wet woodlands, and coastal saltmarshes – are among the most important aquatic habitats in Europe.

 - Carry out monitoring to assess which measures have been effective, and provide best practice case studies to inform future projects.

 - Work in partnership – within the New Forest, with cross-catchment partners, and with coastal initiatives to maximise gains for biodiversity.

 Find out more about our projects and activities here: